florianb/atom-snazzy-ui/README.md

 # atom-snazzy-ui theme

-> An elegant _not so bright_ snazzy-ui-theme for Atom -- based on https://github.com/sindresorhus/iterm2-snazzy nd as supplement of https://atom.io/themes/atom-snazzy-syntax
+> An elegant _not so bright_ snazzy-ui-theme for Atom -- based on https://github.com/sindresorhus/iterm2-snazzy and as supplement of https://atom.io/themes/atom-snazzy-syntax

 This theme aims for